central college in London BIFM BIFM

 Certificate: will provide you with a more comprehensive coverage of the subject.
 Minimum 24 credits (two Mandatory units (14 credits) and one Option units (10 credits).

-Diploma: will provide the full package of skills, knowledge and understanding for a comprehensive coverage of facilities management.
+Diploma: will provide the full package of skills, knowledge and understanding for comprehensive coverage of facilities management.
 Minimum 48 credits (five Mandatory units (32 credits) and Option units (16 credits).

 Level 6